 - All NTP connections are routed within your own network, hence no one on the Internet can spoof your packets.
 Furthermore, you have low network latency and jitter compared to routed packets through the Internet.

 - Use three independent NTP servers.
 Why?
 Because of redundancy.
 One server might fail, hence you need at least two.
 However, if one out of two fails (that is: delivers a falsified timestamp) your clients don’t know which of those two sources to trust.
 Hence you should use at least three NTP servers.
 If one out of three fails, your clients are still able to get the correct time, since two correct sources win against one faulty.
-For further redundancy you should position them in different physical locations as well as logical IP subnets.
+For further redundancy, you should position them in different physical locations as well as logical IP subnets.

 Blogpost Series w/ Raspberry Pis and Meinberg LANTIME

-For this blogpost series I primarily used a couple of Raspberry Pis.
+For this blogpost series, I primarily used a couple of Raspberry Pis.
 Simply because they are cheap, have small power consumption, and you can easily use the IO ports to connect other devices such as a GPS or DCF77 receiver modules.
 Works fine.
 However: You should NOT rely on those Pis in your production environment.
 Why?
-Because they don’t have a real-time clock which keeps the own time accurate.
+Because they don’t have a real-time clock which keeps their own time accurate.
 Hence they merely rely on their stratum 0 input.
-If this signal is lost, you will drift in time.
+If this signal is lost, you will drift in time!
 Furthermore, they are not stable at all, hard to update (as you will see during my series) and everything needs to be configured by hand.
 Hence: Only use dedicated NTP appliances that are made to serve precise timestamps all over your network.
-For my posts I am additionally using a Meinberg LANTIME M-200 device which I am comparing to the Pis at some points.
+For my posts, I am additionally using a Meinberg LANTIME M-200 device which I am comparing to the Pis at some points.

 This blogpost series is split into three parts: